slidify/workshops/README.md

 If you are attending a Slidify workshop, and are having installation troubles, please post it as an [issue](http://github.com/slidify/workshop/issues/new).
 Make sure to outline the exact steps you undertook, and also paste the output of your `sessionInfo()` so that it would be easier for me to help you debug.

 __Given that installation can be time consuming (especially on Windows), I would strongly urge everyone attending the workshop to pre-install it beforehand.__

+#### Demonstrations

+All demonstrations for the workshop can be found in the [demos folder](demos).
+The instructions for the demos can be found in the tutorials.